Evasion Under Blockchain Sanctions: Downstream Fund Flow Analysis

 \subsection{Behavioral Patterns}

-Between the initial withdrawal from \ac{TC} and subsequent deposit into Ethereum services, we identify and analyze two primary behavioral patterns: \emph{split-and-merge} and \emph{test-depositing}.
+Between initial withdrawals and subsequent deposits into Ethereum services, we identify and analyze three primary behavioral patterns.

+\begin{subsubsection}{Time of Initial Asset Transfers} Regarding the time of asset transfers, our observations in Figure~\ref{fig:timeliness_of_asset_transfers} show significant variations in the duration between the first withdrawal of funds from \ac{TC} and subsequent movements of assets.

+The majority of withdrawers ($51.30\%$) transfer their assets within a $2$-hour window following the initial withdrawal, demonstrating a preference for immediate asset relocation.
+The remaining $48.70\%$ of withdrawers present extended dormant periods ranging from several hours to hundreds of days.
+This extended dormancy creates a long-tail distribution pattern visible in the scattered data points across the right side of the vertical threshold.
+The distribution of these delayed transfers appears non-uniform, with varying concentrations at different time intervals.
+The substantial cluster of inactive ones ($6.62\%$ of all \ac{TC} withdrawers) withdraw assets from TC and engage in no further transaction activity. \end{subsubsection}

-\begin{subsubsection}{Split-and-Merge Pattern} We apply our scoring and tracking algorithms to both \ac{TC} withdrawers and the Bybit exploiter.
-Our comparative analysis, as shown in Figure~\ref{fig:motif_heatmap} (Appendix~\ref{appendix:case}), reveals their behavioral similarities between these actors based on the frequency of connected three-node motifs~\cite{doi:10.1126/science.aad9029}.
-We can also observe this pattern in the complex transaction graph of the Bybit exploit rendered by our front-end tool in Figure~\ref{fig:bybit_transaction} (Appendix~\ref{appendix:case}).
+\begin{subsubsection}{Split-and-Merge Pattern} We applied our methods to both \ac{TC} withdrawers and the Bybit exploiter (the largest known security incident~\cite{elliptic_bybit_hack} in history until March 2025).
+Our comparative analysis, as shown in Figure~\ref{fig:motif_heatmap}, reveals the behavioral similarities between these actors based on the frequency of connected three-node motifs~\cite{doi:10.1126/science.aad9029}.
 The \emph{split-and-merge} pattern emerges as a distinctive signature, characterized by entities initially splitting funds across multiple addresses (Motif~021D), transferring them through intermediate addresses (Motif~021C), and finally merging assets (Motif~021U).
 This technique is specially designed to circumvent transaction monitoring systems and has been documented in both traditional and crypto-specific money laundering studies.
-This behavioral similarity, combined with widespread usage of \ac{TC} following security incidents (cf. Section~\ref{sec:limited_restriction_to_security_incidents}), further raises concerns about \ac{TC}'s significant role in crypto money laundering operations. \end{subsubsection}
+This behavioral similarity, combined with widespread usage of \ac{TC} following security incidents (cf.~Section~\ref{sec:limited_restriction_to_security_incidents}), further raises concerns.